Faroe Islands: Sports

 The Faroe Islands have competed in every biennial Island Games since they were established in 1985.
-The games were hosted by the islands in 1989, and Faroes won the Island Games in 2009.
+The games were hosted by the Faroes in 1989, and they won the Island Games in 2009.

 Football is by far the biggest sports activity on the islands, with 7,000 registered players out of the whole population of 52,000.
 Ten football teams contest the Faroe Islands Premier League, currently ranked 39th by UEFA's League coefficient.
 The Faroe Islands are a full member of UEFA, and the Faroe Islands national football team competes in the UEFA European Football Championship qualifiers.
 The Faroe Islands is also a full member of FIFA and, therefore, the Faroe Islands football team also competes in the FIFA World Cup qualifiers.
 The Faroe Islands won its first ever competitive match when the team defeated Austria 1–0 in a UEFA Euro 1992 qualifying.